yeady88/wats3010-skills-1/4-layout-horizontal/README.md

 As we move into more advanced layouts the concept of nesting tags becomes important.
 We'll speak of parent and child containers as we code HTML in such a way that tags surround other tags.
 This allows for interaction between the styling of parent and child.

 In this assignment, we'll use some techniques for horizontal layout that are still in use but rapidly being replaced by new properties that we'll explore in future assignemnts.

-  nav bar using float https://www.w3schools.com/css/css_navbar.asp nav bar using inline-block https://www.w3schools.com/css/tryit.asp?filename=trycss_inline-block_nav
+Specially we'll use `float:left`, `display:inline-block`, and `position:relative` with `position:absolute`.

 ## Introduction to List Elements
 Lists are important for web developers and programmers in general.
 HTML supplies to list tags: the ordered list which will render numbered items by default `ol` and the unordered list `ul` which will render items preceded by a bullet point by default.
 Both `ol` and `ul` serve as containers for the list item `li`.